 Challenge number Detail of challenge 1 Lack of parent engagement from a proportion of parents of our disadvantaged children, specifically a number of FSM families e.g. attendance at Parents' Evenings, support with homework, ensuring a consistent approach to learning and behaviour in and out of school.
 This impacts on their overall attainment and progress.
 2 A significant number of our disadvantaged children also have recognised special educational needs or first concerns raised re possible special educational needs and this impacts on their overall attainment and progress.
-3 Effects of early childhood trauma, attachment needs and emotional needs on overall attainment and progress on a significant number of our disadvantaged pupils and in particular for our 6% PLAC children.
+3 Effects of early childhood trauma, attachment needs and emotional needs on overall attainment and progress on a significant number of our disadvantaged pupils and in particular for our 29% PLAC children from this group.
 4 All children's social and emotional wellbeing has been impacted by their experiences through the pandemic and as such many of our disadvantaged children now require increased levels of support to develop strong attitudes to learning, their self-esteem and engagement in learning.
-5 External data showed that in 2019, 50% of disadvantaged children achieve the expected standard at the end of Key Stage 2 in reading and writing and 75% in maths.
-External data for 2022 showed that 100% of disadvantaged children reached the expected standard or above in Reading and Writing and 75% in Maths.
-Internal data shows a steady acceleration in progress for disadvantaged children in all year groups in Reading and Maths.
+5 External data for Year 6 end of key stage SATs shows 2023 - 88% of disadvantaged children reached the expected standard or above in Reading and Maths and 63% in Writing.
+Internal data shows a steady acceleration in progress for disadvantaged children in each cohort and across school in Reading, Writing and Maths.
 A significant number of our PLAC and FSM children continue to underperform in writing.
-Although progress has accelerated in 2021-22, Writing is considered a necessary focus area for the duration of this plan for long term impact.
+Although progress has accelerated again in 2022-23, Writing is considered a necessary focus area for the duration of this plan to ensure long term impact.

 Emerging research in the UK suggests that schools are adopting a number of promising strategies to improve outcomes for children living in poverty.

-These include:

-- rigorous monitoring and use of data - □ raising pupil aspirations using engagement/aspiration programmes - engaging parents and raising parental aspirations - developing social and emotional competencies - □ supporting school transitions - □ providing strong and visionary leadership.
+These include: □ rigorous monitoring and use of data □ raising pupil aspirations using engagement/aspiration programmes □ engaging parents and raising parental aspirations □ developing social and emotional competencies □ supporting school transitions □ providing strong and visionary leadership.